sttp/Specification/Sections/DataPointStructure.md

 BufferValue;
 ```

-### Data Point Timestamp Types
+### Data Point Timestamp

-The timestamp format defined by STTP is defined to accommodate foreseeable use cases and defined requirements for representations of time, including elapsed time spans and indication of a leap-second in progress.
+The timestamp format defined by STTP is defined to accommodate foreseeable use cases and defined requirements for representations of time and elapsed time spans.
+The timestamp includes an indication of a leap-second in progress.

 ```C
 enum {